Why Beijing lacks snow, and how climate change has the Winter Olympics on a slippery slope

 The juxtaposition has left some observers puzzled.
 How could such a frigid venue be forced to rely almost completely on artificial snow?

-Snow-making has become routine for the Winter Olympics, as the demand for a reliable snowscape at an ever-more-lucrative global event has increased side by side with the uncertainties of human-caused global warming.
+Snow-making has become routine for the Winter Olympics, as the demand for a reliable snow scape at an ever-more-lucrative global event has increased side by side with the uncertainties of human-caused global warming.

-At this year’s winter games, however, the lack of natural snow isn’t a shocker, or even necessarily a byproduct of climate change.
+At this year’s winter games, however, the lack of natural snow is not a shocker or even necessarily a byproduct of climate change.

 “I’m not the least bit surprised at the weather they’re having in Beijing.
 It’s pretty much par for the course in that part of the world,” said Jim Steenburgh, a snow expert and professor of meteorology at the University of Utah.